em0gh/em0.wtf/content/_index.md

 # Welcome!
+Hello; I'm Emma!
 I would like to welcome you to my website!

-This is a staging site and will eventually replace [my main one](https://braillescreen.net/).
-However, this is being fixed live before your eyes to not be as annoying, hopefully something you can read etc. It will even be [open-source](https://github.com/braillescreen/braillescreen.net).
+Please note that this site is basically brand new; so there's for sure going to be a lack of content for a while!

 ## About me
 I'm a: